ibm-cloud-docs/vpc/pps-create.md

 - Create a policy-based Private Path service with a deny policy and zonal affinity:
    `ibmcloud is private-path-service-gateway-create --load-balancer r006-d-439744e1-81d7-43fb-95d5-2356774240bb --service-endpoints clidemo.domain.com --default-access-policy deny --name cli-ppsg-2 --zonal-affinity true`

-## Creating a Private Path service by using the API
+## Creating a Private Path service with the API
 {: #pps-api-creating-private-path-service}
 {: api}

-To create a Private Path service by using the API, follow these steps:
+To create a Private Path service with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).